Press Release

 GfK – An NIQ Company

 GfK has earned the trust of our clients around the world by solving critical questions in their decision-making process.
-In 2023, GfK combined with NIQ, bringing together the two industry leaders with unparalleled global reach.
-Together, we fuel client’s growth by providing a complete understanding of their consumers’ buying behavior, and the dynamics impacting their markets, brands and media trends.
-With a holistic retail read and the most comprehensive consumer insights – delivered with advanced analytics through state-of-the-art platforms – NIQ and GfK deliver the Full View™.
+In 2023, GfK combined with NIQ, bringing together the two industry leaders with unparalleled global reach including operations in 95+ countries representing 97% of the world’s GDP.
+By joining forces, we fuel clients’ growth by providing a complete understanding of consumers’ buying behavior, and the dynamics impacting their markets, brands and media trends.
+With a holistic retail read and the most comprehensive consumer insights—delivered with advanced analytics through state-of-the-art platforms—NIQ and GfK delivers the Full ViewTM

 Media Contact